Jeremy Clarkson offered Sheppey tour after caravan comments

 He said: "I think somebody needs to remind Jeremy Clarkson that these sorts of comments are unhelpful and offensive.

-"People seeking sanctuary have often had to resort to desperate means in the past and indeed quite a few have died in the attempts."'Out of context'
+"People seeking sanctuary have often had to resort to desperate means in the past and indeed quite a few have died in the attempts."

 About 31,000 people complained to the BBC over Clarkson's comments in November on BBC's The One Show.